Qingcheng, Qingyuan: Language

-The main language of Qingcheng district is "vernacular".
-Vernacular has little difference with "yueyu".
-Some of the speak "hehua", and the other speak kejiahua.
-Local people in Shijiao town, Longtang town, Yuantan town, Zhouxin, Dongcheng, Henghe, Fengcheng and Yinzhan are all speak vernacular.
-Some people live in Shijiao speak Kejiahua.
-Some local in Zhouxin speak Hehua.
-People speak different languages in their daily life.
-However, almost all of them can speak vernacular.
+Alongside Mandarin, the main language in Qingcheng District is Cantonese.
+Some residents of Shijiao speak Hakka, while residents of Zhouxin speak "He".

 Travel

 In order to commemorate the patriotic with Zhu Ruzhen, the last Bangyan of the Qing dynasty, Qingcheng district government built the park.
 There is a statue of Zhu Ruzhen and China's excellent tourism sculpture.
 It shows the beauty of the classical gardens and the charm of the humanities in Qingyuan.

 The Rooster rock is a famous scenic spot in Qingyuan, having a 1600-year history.
 Countless literati poet, singular Chester, South officials, monks, Taoist and the hiking visitors left their footprints here since a thousand years ago.such as the poetry and the exploration of anecdotes.
 The shape of the Rooster rock is similar to a rooster.

 Huang Tengxia scenic spot, "the King of drifting", is the best natural ecological tourist area in Qingyuan in terms of the quality and quantity of water, the preserved condition of plants.
 It is only 3.8 km away from the downtown.

 Qingyuan Earl park is a park about ecological tourism, leisure, entertainment, catering and tourism.

 Qingyuan Feng cheng ecological park is a theme park about outdoor activities and sports.
 The radium war combat and military expansion is entertaining, enjoyable and interesting.